mjdamgaard/UP-Web-Project/new_readme_draft.md

 This prototype offers a high-level web development framework based on JavaScript, and where front-end components are built in the same way as in React.

-And in the future, we intend to make it possible to program in other languages and frameworks as well, such that the users can choose the languages that they prefer.
+And in the future, we intend to make it possible to program in other languages and frameworks as well, such that the users can choose whichever languages they prefer.

 And while the current prototype at this point only uses an interpreter for executing user-uploaded code, a compiler will also be added in the future, allowing the users to compile their source code modules and achieve near-native speeds.